jbuehl/ha/README.md

 Programs that run on servers are defined in ha*.py.
 The systemd service definitions are defined in ha*.service.

-    haLights.py
+- haLights.py
-    haShades.py
+- haShades.py
-    haSprinklers.py
+- haSprinklers.py
-    haPool.py
+- haPool.py
-    haSolar.py
+- haSolar.py
-    haLoads.py
+- haLoads.py

 A service that aggregates all the servers and provides a web interface is implemented in haWeb.py.

-Services publish their HA objects in a REST interface that is implemented in ha/restServer.py.
+Services expose their HA objects in a REST interface that is implemented in ha/restServer.py.

 Access